 A year ago, we decided that presents were no longer going to be the primary focus of Christmas.
 We opted to only have an experience with each other: a trip, excursion near home, or a really great “date night” to take the place of buying stuff for each other, in hopes of pleasing the other.
 It’s a lot of pressure we put on ourselves to find the “perfect gift” that most likely doesn’t exist.
 Making this departure from material gifts, was one of the best decisions we have made in a long time.
 One of our fave things to do is to get in our jammies (including Betty White), put hot cider in travel mugs, get into the jeep and go see Christmas lights, while listening to Christmas tunes on the local radio station.
 My heart warms just thinking about how lovely of an experience this is for us!

 You don’t have to be a self-proclaimed minimalist to go this route for gift-giving.
-There are plenty of ideas that are great gifts, without adding clutter to your loved one’s home, add to their return list, or add to the landfill.
+There are plenty of ideas that are great gifts, without adding clutter to your loved one’s home, adding to their return list, or adding to the landfill.
 We, as Americans, are drowning in stuff!
 It’s insane, really.

-- Tickets to an event- one of the best gift I ever received were movie tickets.
-We rarely go to a movie outside of Netflix these days, but receiving movie tickets, Ger and I made a date night out of it and off we went!
+- Tickets to an event- one of the best gifts I ever received were movie tickets.
+We rarely go to a movie outside of Netflix these days, but after receiving movie tickets, Ger and I made a date night out of it, and off we went!

 We wish you a very Merry and bright Christmas, in hopes you know that you don’t have to have material things to make it sparkly and shiny.
 You can make that up in experiences yourself.